renpy/renpy/sphinx/source/rooms.rst

 To take advantage of the replay mode, a scene should begin with a label, and end with a call to renpy.end_replay.
 The scene should make no assumption as to the state of the layers or variables, which can be very different in normal and replay mode.
-(In replay code, the label is invoked with a black screen.)
+(When a replay begins, the label is invoked with a black screen.)

 For example::